-If you haven’t made bread before — or haven’t been satisfied with your results — I strongly suggest that you first perfect white bread, then move on to using other types of flour.
+If you haven’t made bread before — or haven’t been satisfied with your results — make your first few loaves with white flour, then move on to using other types of flour.
 It’s easier to get the dough consistency correct with white, and once you know what it should feel like, it’s easier to duplicate when you try other recipes.

 - The yeast is partially or totally dead.
 My method makes sure that it’s good by “proofing” it — details below.
 It’s important to note that you can’t use no- or low-calorie sugar substitutes in yeast bread.
 The yeast needs real sugar (or molasses or honey, etc.) to live and grow.